Go directly to product information

 Save:

-• store your ashanti pepper in a closed container
+• save your ashanti pepper in closed packaging

 • preferably store in a dark, dry and cool place